ayavilevich/mqtt-win-exec/README.md

+# mqtt-win-exec
-# An agent to execute commands in response to mqtt messages and publish result of command executions
+An agent to execute commands in response to mqtt messages and publish result of command executions

 ## TODO